-As an example of these regulations, the implementation in Italy of CRD IV resulted in the approval of a fixed cap for variable components of remuneration.
+As an example of these regulations, the implementation in Italy of Directive 2013/36/EU (CRD IV) resulted in the approval of a fixed cap for variable components of remuneration.
 Banks, investment firms and, more generally, large and medium-sized companies have since been hard pressed to reform their remuneration policies to adjust to these rules and principles.

-In this respect, Italian companies, including public companies, tend to provide their executives with one (or a combination) of the following awards: cash bonuses (cash-settled awards), which include all incentives and bonuses regulated in cash, as short-term incentives; and company shares or other financial instruments (equity-settled awards), granted as mid-long term incentives either directly (such as stock or restricted stock grants) or indirectly (through options, restricted stock units or any other right to purchase such financial instruments).
+In this respect, Italian companies, including public companies, tend to provide their executives with one (or a combination) of the following awards: cash bonuses (cash-settled awards), which include all incentives and bonuses regulated in cash, as short-term incentives; and company shares or other financial instruments (equity-settled awards), granted as mid-long term incentives either directly (such as stock or restricted stock grants) or through options, restricted stock units or any other right to purchase such financial instruments.

-In the private equity sector, it is also common to offer top executives the option to purchase financial instruments at market value (direct investment option).3 The recently enacted rule on carried interest mentioned above is clearly expected to increase this practice.
+In the private equity sector, it is also common to offer top executives the option to purchase financial instruments at market value (through carried interest type of investment or, more in general, through a direct investment option).3 The recently enacted rule on carried interest mentioned above is clearly expected to increase this practice.

 i Income tax for employees